4.1.1 Transaction of business

 Except as specified in the IEEE-SA Standards Board Bylaws and these procedures, business of the IEEE-SA Standards Board meeting will be conducted in accordance with the latest edition of Robert's Rules of Order.

-A preliminary agenda for each meeting shall be prepared by the Secretary and sent to the members of the IEEE-SA Standards Board, including liaison representatives, at least two weeks prior to a scheduled meeting.
+A preliminary agenda for each regular meeting shall be prepared by the Secretary and sent to the members of the IEEE-SA Standards Board, including liaison representatives, at least two weeks prior to the meeting date.
 The preliminary agenda shall also be sent to the IEEE-SA Board of Governors (BOG).

 The minutes of each meeting of the IEEE-SA Standards Board shall be distributed by the Secretary to voting members, liaison representatives, the IEEE-SA BOG, those present at the meeting, and anyone involved in an action of the IEEE-SA Standards Board within four weeks following the meeting.
 In reporting an official action of the IEEE-SA Standards Board, the minutes shall, on request of dissenters, contain a record of the dissenting votes.
 In addition, a listing of resolutions of each meeting of the IEEE-SA Standards Board shall be publicly distributed by the Secretary within four weeks following the meeting.